-Itinerary of bike ride – Colmar – Artzenheim – Neuf-Brisach – Colmar (3h20)
+Bike ride Colmar – Artzenheim – Neuf-Brisach (44km)

 Here is a cycling itinerary in loop to be done from Colmar, Neuf-Brisach or Kunheim.
-It is one of the local loops proposed by the site Alsace à vélo, the loop 617 entitled “From Bartholdi to Vauban”.
-Why this name?
-Because Colmar is the birthplace of the famous sculptor Bartholdi (the author of the Statue of Liberty) and Neuf-Brisach is a masterpiece of Vauban, classified as a World Heritage Site by UNESCO.
+This is one of the local loops proposed by the Alsace à vélo website, loop 617 entitled "From Bartholdi to Vauban".

 This itinerary is an easy bike ride (it’s totally flat) of about 50km near Colmar.
 The walk takes you to the Alsace plain.
 On the website Alsace à vélo, the departure is proposed from Kunheim but I did it from Colmar.
 It doesn’t matter where you start from because it’s a loop 😉